 Healthy, intimate, romantic love is a beautiful thing.
 Unfortunately, love addiction – the endless, obsessive, dysfunctional search for romantic fulfillment – is not.
-When individuals are preoccupied to the point of obsession with falling and/or being in love, as love addicts are, they tend to behave in highly regrettable ways, just like alcoholics, drugs addicts, compulsive gamblers, compulsive spenders, sex addicts, etc. And love addicts inevitably experience the same basic consequences as all other addicts: depression, anxiety, lowered self-esteem, ruined relationships, trouble at work or in school, declining physical and/or emotional health, financial woes, loss of interest in family, friends, hobbies and other previously enjoyable activities, etc.
+When individuals are preoccupied to the point of obsession with falling and/or being in love, as love addicts are, they tend to behave in highly regrettable ways, just like alcoholics, drug addicts, compulsive gamblers, compulsive spenders, sex addicts, etc.

 Interestingly, love addicts are not actually seeking love.
-What they’re really chasing, over and over and over, is the emotional escape provided by rush of first romance, sometimes referred to as limerence.
-Limerence is the psychological term for the initial stage of a romantic relationship, when intensity and infatuation rule the day.
+What they’re really chasing, over and over, is the emotional escape provided by the rush of first romance, sometimes referred to as limerence.
 Limerence is when the heart races because you’re together and aches because you’re separated.
-It’s that brief period when literally everything about the other person seems fascinating and exciting – even the stuff that will eventually become annoying (humming while eating, spontaneously rearranging your knickknacks, feeding your well-trained dog table scraps when you’re not looking, etc.) During the limerence stage of a romantic relationship, potential problems are easily overridden by the excitement and the intensity of meeting someone new and attractive and funny and interesting who just might be “the one.”
+It’s that brief period when literally everything about the other person seems fascinating and exciting – even the stuff that will eventually become annoying.
+During the limerence stage of a romantic relationship, potential problems are easily overridden by the excitement and the intensity of meeting someone new and attractive and funny and interesting who just might be “the one.”

 Almost everyone can identify with this early, thoroughly fixated relationship stage in which the other person’s daily activities and very existence become an obsessive source of emotional excitement and distraction.
 That said, most people are not love addicted, and, as such, they innately understand that healthy romantic relationships evolve over time into somewhat less exciting but ultimately more meaningful long-term intimacy.